PoffM/ui-test-visualizer/README.md

 # UI Test Visualizer

-Visually step through your jsdom or happy-dom based UI tests.
+Visually step through your jsdom or happy-dom based UI tests with the debugger.

 This is a VSCode extension: no code changes should be required to watch your UI tests.